franciskershaw/events-api/README.md

 - category (\_id, required): Reference to the EventCategory model, identifying the type of event.
 - additionalAttributes (object, optional): Holds category-specific fields (e.g., kickOff for sport, birthYear for birthdays).
 - createdBy (\_id, required): Reference to the user who created the event.
-- sharedWith (array of \_ids): List of user IDs with whom the event is shared.
 - description (string, optional): Additional information or notes for the event.

 ### EventCategory